cjswart/puppet-quest-guide/quests/package_file_service.md

     puppet parser validate pasture/manifests/init.pp

-The `pasture.puppet.vm` node is still classified with this `pasture` class.
+The `node-x.internal.cloudapp.net` node is still classified with this `pasture` class.
 When you return to the node and do another puppet agent run, the server will pick up these added file and service resources and include them in the catalog it returns to the node.

 <div class = "lvm-task-number"><p>Task 13:</p></div>

-Go ahead and connect to `pasture.puppet.vm`.
+Go ahead and connect to `node-x.internal.cloudapp.net`.

-    ssh learning@pasture.puppet.vm
+    ssh adminuser@node-x.internal.cloudapp.net

 And trigger another Puppet agent run.